 As of 2019, the average length of a nursing home stay was 485 days, according to the Department of Health and Human Services.

 Other nursing home services include assistance with activities of daily living — like bathing, toileting, and dressing — as well as housekeeping, meals and dietary counseling, and social and recreational activities.

 In nursing homes, care is most often provided by licensed practical nurses and nurse aides under the supervision of a registered nurse (RN).
 These professionals are trained on the basic principles of nursing and serve as a patient’s primary caregiver.
 Because they have extensive interactions with residents, they play a key role in keeping the supervising nurse up-to-date on vital information regarding patients’ conditions.

 Most nursing homes also have skilled nursing units that provide 24-hour services and care when long-term residents need extra medical attention.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-In order to receive care from either a skilled nursing facility or a nursing home, your loved one will need a doctor’s order.
-This order — much like a prescription — documents your loved one’s medical needs and confirms that they meet state requirements for nursing home or skilled nursing facility admission.
+To receive care in either a nursing home or stand-alone rehab facility that offers skilled nursing care, your loved one will need a doctor’s order.
+This order, much like a prescription, documents a senior’s medical needs and confirms that they meet state requirements for nursing home or skilled nursing facility admission.

-Once you have a doctor’s recommendations for the level of care and length of stay required, you are generally free to choose from the various skilled nursing services or nursing homes in your area.
-As you consider your options:
+Once an individual has a doctor’s recommendation for the level of care and length of stay required, they’re generally free to choose from the various skilled nursing services or nursing homes in their area.